-Assistant Manager T 0121 232 5427
+Assistant Manager T 0121 232 5278

-E nokubonga.g.mhkize@uk.gt.com
+E allison.a.thomas@uk.qt.com

-Section Pag
+Section Page

 Key matters 3

 Introduction and headlines 5

 Significant risks identified 7

 Other matters 9

 Our approach to materiality 10

 IT Audit Strategy 12

 Value for Money Arrangements 13

-Audit logistics and team 1 ^L
+Audit logistics and team 14

-Audit fees 16
+Audit fees and updated auditing standards 15

-Independence and non-audit services 18
+Independence and non-audit services 17

-Communication of audit matters with those charged with governance 19
+Communication of audit matters with those charged with 18

+governance Escalation policy 20

+Addressing the audit backlog 21

 The contents of this report relate only to the matters which have come to our attention, which we believe need to be reported to you as part of our audit planning process.
-It is not a comprehensive record of all the relevant matters, which may be subject to change, and in particular we cannot be held responsible to you for reporting all of the risks which may affect the Authority or all weaknesses in your internal controls.
+It is not a comprehensive record of all the relevant matters. which may be subject to change, and in particular we cannot be held responsible to you for reporting all of the risks which may affect the Authority or all weaknesses in your internal controls.
 This report has been prepared solely for your benefit and should not be quoted in whole or in part without our prior written consent.
 We do not accept any responsibility for any loss occasioned to any third party acting, or refraining from acting on the basis of the content of this report, as this report was not prepared for, nor intended for, any other purpose.

 Grant Thornton UK LLP is a limited liability partnership registered in England and Wales: No.OC307742.
 Registered office: 30 Finsbury Square, London, EC2A 1AG.
 A list of members is available from our registered office.
-Grant Thornton UK LLP is a member firm of Grant Thornton UK LLP is authorised and regulated by the Financial Conduct Authority.
+Grant Thornton UK LLP is authorised and regulated by the Financial Conduct Authority.
 Grant Thornton UK LLP is a member firm of Grant Thornton International Ltd (GTIL).
 GTIL and the member firms are not a worldwide partnership.
 Services are delivered by the member firms.
 GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.